centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ### 20.04.0

+*April 22, 2020*

 Redesign hosts discovery with a new wizard to add discovery job:

 - Better credentials management
 - Possibility to define from where the discovery will be made
 - New *mappers* system and preview of result

 The *mappers* system is a feature to map discovered items value with a configuration value:

 - **association**: allows you to map the value of an attribute of a discovered resource with a property in the Centreon configuration (on a condition or not)
 - **macro**: allows you to map the value of an attribute of a discovered resource with a custom macro (on a condition or not)
 - **template**: allows to selected the template to apply (on a condition or not)
 - **monitoring**: allows to select the monitoring server which will monitor the discovered resource (on a condition or not)

-## Centreon Plugin Packs Manager release notes
+## Centreon Plugin Packs Manager

 ### 20.04.1

+*April 23, 2020*

+#### Bugfixes

 - Drop legacy table not used since PPM version 2.1.0 (PR #100)

 ### 20.04.0

+*April 22, 2020*

+#### Enhancements

 - Improve management of errors during Plugin Packs installation process

+#### New features

 - The procedures for installing Plugin Packs are now hosted on the official Centreon documentation

-## Centreon License Manager release notes
+## Centreon License Manager

 ### 20.04.3

+*December 2, 2020*

 - After adding a license or a token the user must access to associated functionalities
 - Disable 'Add' button when input is empty

 ### 20.04.2

+*May 25, 2020*

 - The centreon_map user needs to be admin to have the license working on Central server

 ### 20.04.1

+*April 24, 2020*

 - Manage unlink platform from previous IMP trial to access to IT-100 free edition.

 ### 20.04.0

+*April 22, 2020*

 Remove `Administration > Extensions > Subscription` menu to manage IT Edition subscription from `Administration > Extensions > Manager` menu:

 - Add a button to add a Centreon IT Edition subscription
 - Add a button to view a Centreon IT Edition subscription

 Licenses for products linked to Centreon IT and Business Editions online subscriptions are now automatically downloaded.